GoodforGod/dummymaker/README.md

 ## Functionality

-You can easily create your own annotations and generators which will be supported by Scanners and Export classes, so it is easy extendable library.
+You can produce or populate Dummy objects and export them in desired format.
+Also it is easily for you to create custom *Gen* annotations or generators to fulfill your needs.

 ### **Factories**

-Allow to populate or produce Dummy Objects.
+Factories to populate/produce Dummy Objects.

 * ***GenProduceFactory*** - allow you to produce new Dummies with populated fields.